rburkey2005/Magic-Hypercubes/README.md

 The "diagonals" also add up to 39, as long as you'll restrict your notion of what constitutes a "diagonal" only to those that pass through the center of the cube; i.e., those that pass through the cell containing the value 13.

 <blockquote><b>Disclaimer:</b>  The original incident was long before the web (in the form it exists today), so we couldn't just have looked up "magic cubes" in some then-nonexistent search engine.
 And <i>nowadays</i> I was just recreating this for fun, so I made a point to maintain my original level of ignorance and <i>not</i> to research it on the web.
-So I'm sure that everything I have to say on the subject has been known for a very long time ... perhaps hundreds of years.
+As a result, I'm sure that everything I have to say on the subject has been known for a very long time &mdash; perhaps hundreds of years &mdash; and that the entire exercise was pointless in any larger sense.
 But I insist upon remaining uninformed.
-In the likely event you know something about the topic, I beg you not to tell me about it.
+In the event you know something about the topic, I beg you not to tell me about it.
+Instead, just smirk privately about how dumb I am for wasting all of this effort without reading up about it.
 Thanks for your cooperation!</blockquote>

 However, the topic of this discussion is "magic *hyper*cubes", and not merely magic cubes.
 A magic hypercube might exist in 4, 5, or indeed any number of dimensions, and not just the 2 or 3 dimensions in the examples above.